thorpj/puppet-jupyterhub/README.md

 This module installs, configures and managed [Jupyterhub](https://github.com/jupyterhub/jupyterhub).
 The module has support for the [sudospawner](https://github.com/jupyterhub/sudospawner) and [systemdspawner](https://github.com/jupyterhub/systemdspawner).
 This module is a fork and has been rewritten to support hiera 5.

+For different OAuthenticator setups, have a look at the [jupyterhub oauthenticator github page](https://github.com/jupyterhub/oauthenticator)

 ## Setup

 ### Beginning with jupyterhub